Willco9960/Project_Potato/README.md

 ## 🚀 Future Plans

 🛠 **Enhance Instruction Set** – Add logic operations, jumps, and conditional execution.
-💾**Expand Memory Support** – Increase addressable RAM for more complex programs.
+💾 **Expand Memory Support** – Increase addressable RAM for more complex programs.
-🎮**Create a Proccesor Capable of Running Retro Games** - such as those made for the Atari, NES, or Gameboy.
+🎮 **Create a Processor Capable of Running Retro Games** – Such as those made for the Atari, NES, or Game Boy.